Briefing

 - "check for breaking changes in public APIs"Pattern 5: Sub-Agent Orchestration

 The most ambitious pattern hands follow-on work to specialised sub-agents.
 When a particular file changes, each sub-agent picks up one piece of the cleanup.
-This leans on Opus 4.8's Dynamic Workflows, which Anthropic introduced for running large numbers of parallel sub-agents in a single session:
+This leans on Opus 4.8's Dynamic Workflows (opens in a new tab), which Anthropic introduced for running large numbers of parallel sub-agents in a single session:

 subagent_orchestration: